 Here are 5 key points when it comes to graduate interviews:

-- You must prepare adequately for your graduate interviews if you want to boost your chances of successfully finding a graduate job.
+If you want to boost your chances of successfully finding a graduate job, this step is vital.

 This sounds obvious, however, the average candidate spends on average 36 minutes preparing for their interviews.
 This is not enough time.